Sikorsky Memorial Airport: History

-In the 1980s the airport was served by five carriers or their regional affiliates: Business Express Airlines, Continental Airlines, Piedmont Airlines, US Air and United Express.
+In the 1980s, the airport was served by five carriers or their regional affiliates: Business Express Airlines, Continental Airlines, Piedmont Airlines, US Air and United Express.
 In 1992 airlines flew from Bridgeport to several cities in the northeast, including Washington, DC, Philadelphia, Boston and Newark.
+After US Airways left the airport in 1999, Sikorsky was left without any commercial flights.

-The airport has been the subject of heated debate in Stratford and Bridgeport.
-While the City of Bridgeport owns the airport, the whole property is in the Town of Stratford.
+The airport has been the subject of heated debate in Stratford and Bridgeport, as while the City of Bridgeport owns the airport, the whole property is in the Town of Stratford.
 Before the end of World War II little more than salt marshes surrounded the airport, but in the 1950s and 1960s Stratford permitted extensive residential development in the Lordship area near the airfield.
 Bridgeport has pushed for runway and terminal expansion, hoping to attract new service to the airport, arguing that service to the airport is necessary for the growth of Bridgeport's economy.
 Stratford has opposed terminal expansion and runway lengthening that would interfere with existing roads.
 Even when the airport was served by major carriers, Stratford advocated for limits on flights because of noise in the Lordship and South End neighborhoods.
-In 2003 the Federal Aviation Administration mandated the lengthening of the two runways with unpaved safety overruns at each end.
+In 2003, the Federal Aviation Administration mandated the lengthening of the two runways with unpaved safety overruns at each end.
 Stratford and Connecticut officials have resisted the FAA effort to install the overruns, but the FAA has notified Stratford, Bridgeport and state officials that it may obtain a federal court order to use eminent domain to complete the overruns.

-In June 2006 US Helicopter began scheduled flights to New York's Downtown Manhattan Heliport, continuing to John F. Kennedy International Airport.
+In June 2006, US Helicopter began scheduled flights to New York's Downtown Manhattan Heliport, continuing to John F. Kennedy International Airport.
 This was the first airline service since 1999.
-On September 25, 2009 US Helicopter suddenly shut down.
+The service was eliminated in the Spring of 2009, having failed to turn a profit.

-In February 2007 state legislators from Bridgeport, in an effort to force expansion, introduced legislation allowing the State of Connecticut to take over the airport.
-Officials from Stratford would prefer the town take ownership of the airport and oppose the proposed state takeover.
+In February 2007, state legislators from Bridgeport, in an effort to force expansion, introduced legislation allowing the State of Connecticut to take over the airport.
+Officials from Stratford would prefer the town take ownership of the airport and opposed the proposed state takeover.

-In October 2016 runway 6-24 re-opened after closing in late 2014 so a 300-foot length of engineered materials arrestor system (EMAS) could be installed at its east end.
+In October 2016, runway 6-24 re-opened after closing in late 2014 so a 300-foot length of engineered materials arrestor system (EMAS) could be installed at its east end.